The course is designed to introduce students to fundamental principles needed to address air pollution engineering.

 Capstone Design is an interdisciplinary civil and environmental design experience.
 Students form teams of 3 – 5 people, and these teams function as “companies” that provide consulting services to a selected sponsor on a specific design project.

-Civil Engineering Systems
+Chemical Engineering of Energy Systems

 Ecology is a flipped course where students work on applied problems, including those associated with climate change, invasive species, overexploitation etc.